lmuntaner/tech-introduction-product-people/docs/intro-cs/browsers.md

 [Read more](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) about what is a URL.

-While parsing HTML or executing Javascript, there might be more orders to go and fetch data.

-Each of this orders will start a whole new process of fetching, receiving and parsing.

 ### Receive data

-The browser then will receive some kind of reply to their request.
+The browser will receive some kind of reply to their request.

 When the browser receives the data back, it doesn't know which type it is.